LogtalkDotOrg/logtalk.org/_pages/testing.md

   toc: true
 ---

 Several sets of unit tests are distributed with Logtalk.
 These include the tests in the `tests`, `library`, `tools`, `examples`, and `contributions` subdirectories.
-You can automate running these unit tests or your own unit tests by using the provided [`scripts/logtalk_tester.sh`](man/logtalk_tester.html) shell script.
+You can automate running these unit tests or your own unit tests by using the provided [`scripts/logtalk_tester.sh`](man/logtalk_tester.html) Bash script or the `scripts/logtalk_tester.ps1` PowerShell script.

-Note that some tests require specific backend Prolog compiler features such as constraints, tabling, and threads.
+Note that some tests require specific backend Prolog compiler features such as constraints, tabling, threads, and Unicode.
 These tests are skipped when using backend Prolog compilers without native support for those features.

 For information about the unit test framework and writing your own tests, see the [`lgtunit`](https://github.com/LogtalkDotOrg/logtalk3/blob/master/tools/lgtunit/NOTES.md) tool documentation.

-## Running unit tests on POSIX systems
+## Running unit tests

-In a POSIX system, you can run a subset of the unit tests by changing to their library and running the testing automation script.
-For example:
+You can run a subset of the unit tests by changing to their library and running the testing automation script.
+For example, in a POSIX system:

 ```shell
 $ cd $LOGTALKUSER/tests/logtalk